Season opener scheduled for February 14, home opener on March 7

-At least one Villanova pitcher has been selected in the Major League Baseball First-Year Player Draft in 12 of the 13 seasons that Godri has been head coach and the total number of draft picks from the Wildcats in that span is 23 after the selection of Kole last year and the 2013 picks of standouts Pat Young and Tyler Sciacca.
-Villanova has had multiple draft picks nine times in the past 12 years and Godri has had five players chosen in the top eight rounds of the draft.
+At least one Villanova pitcher has been selected in the Major League Baseball First-Year Player Draft in 13 of the 14 seasons that Godri has been head coach, and the total number of draft picks from the Wildcats in that span is 24 after the selection of Almonte in the 16th round of the 2015 draft.
+Villanova has had multiple draft picks nine times in the past 14 years and Godri has had five players chosen in the top eight rounds of the draft.
+Szczur was a fifth round pick of the Cubs in 2010 and made his major league debut during the 2014 season.
+He is the third player overall from Godri’s tenure to reach the major leagues and the first position player.
+Right-handed pitchers Brian Slocum (2006, 2008) and Kevin Mulvey (2009, 2010) also played in the major leagues after being high draft picks under Godri’s watch.
+Mulvey has since returned to campus following his professional career and will begin his fourth season as the Wildcats pitching coach in 2016.

 During his time on the Main Line, Godri has emphasized the importance of growing a collegiate baseball program through incremental team achievements that build up to an ultimate goal, which in the Wildcats case means having success in the highly competitive BIG EAST Conference.